bastionzero/terraform-provider-bastionzero/docs/data-sources/bzero_targets.md

 ### Read-Only

 - `bzero_targets` (Attributes List) List of Bzero targets. (see [below for nested schema](#nestedatt--bzero_targets))
+- `id` (String, Deprecated) Deprecated.
+Do not depend on this attribute.
+This attribute will be removed in the future.

 <a id="nestedatt--bzero_targets"></a>
 ### Nested Schema for `bzero_targets`